academyhq/academyhq.github.io/_posts/2019-06-28-spring-boot-2-jwt-authorization-server.md

 For example, `/oauth/token_key` is an endpoint that returns the authorization server's public key, which can be used by resource servers to verify access token signatures.
 It is safe to expose this endpoint to your clients but to do so we need to take over the auto-configuration of the authorization server.

-This can be done by defining a custom configuration class (annotated with `@Configucation`) and extending it with `AuthorizationServerConfigurerAdapter` class.
+This can be done by defining a custom configuration class (annotated with `@Configuration`) and extending it with `AuthorizationServerConfigurerAdapter` class.
 Unfortunately, once you do this, some of the configurations you got for free will be disabled.
 For example, the JWT converter and the signing key will have to be manually configured.
 Otherwise, the implementation will default to UUID-based, opaque tokens.